zoemccormick/rbac_workshop/README.md

 2. The second request should have given `RBAC: access denied` as this was a `PUT` request without the header allowed in the policy.
 3. The third request should have also succeeded with response `Alive`, because it was a `PUT` request with the header `user_dn: CN=quickstart,OU=Engineering,O=Decipher Technology Studios,L=Alexandria,ST=Virginia,C=US` .

+### Complex Configurations

 There are many more complex ways to configure the RBAC filter for different policies, permissions, and IDs.
 Information on configuring these can be found in the Envoy documentation [here](https://www.envoyproxy.io/docs/envoy/v1.7.0/api-v2/config/rbac/v2alpha/rbac.proto).

+If we have time in the workshop, lets try a more complex configuration.

 To disable the RBAC filter, simply `greymatter edit proxy fibonacci-proxy` and delete `"envoy.rbac"` from the `"active_proxy_filters"`.

-### Complex Configurations

-The RBAC filter mirrors Envoy's configuration options, and thus the full set of configuration options